 Concrete Railway Sleepers are made of cement concrete to transmit the load of the Train to the ballast and sub-base foundation.
-Concrete Sleepers are generally made with Prestressed Concrete process by using either Pe-tension system or post-tensioning system.
+Concrete Sleepers are generally made with Prestressed Concrete processes by using either Pre-tension system or a post-tensioning system.

 Please read this blog for further details: